nejat-sultan/financial-analytics/README.md

 gensim
 jupyterlab
 pytest
-These dependencies are listed in the requirements.txt file and can be installed easily.
+These dependencies are listed in the requirements.txt file and can be installed easily using pip install -r requirements.txt

 # Installation